smyyhzai/ID_Assignment/README.md

 Background page: Shows my eduction history and work experiences.

 Project page: Showcases my school and personal projects in a resposive grid gallery.
 Also provides viewers with a description of the project.
-Additionally, each page has a header and footer.
+Some projects include a link that directs viewers (upon clicking) to a different website opened in a new window.

 Contact page: Offers viewers a form section where they can leave feedback, job offers, or even a hello.
+Additionally, returns a successfully sent message when the form is submitted.

 **Website can be viewed here:** https://smyyhzai.github.io/ID_Assignment/

-5. Added javascript on:
+5. Javascript added:

 - navigation bar is fixed unto top of the website
 - submit button on form section, sends an alert to users
+- current day, date, time on footer

 ## All external source code used: